ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ```
 #### Initialize es-node

-Change directory to `es-node` and execute one of the following commands according to your network:
+In the directory `es-node`, execute one of the following commands according to your network:

 * Mainnet